 Blog Post Research and Impact What works in getting evidence used?
 One of the Early Intervention Foundation's (EIF) core functions is to see that evidence on early intervention is actually being used in policy, decision-making and practice.
-Jo Casebourne and Donna Molloy summarise some of the varied approaches we have taken to tackling this particular challenge, and our commitment to making ongoing improvements in how we […] Read more Research and Impact: Methods The role of KBOs November 26, 2019
+Jo Casebourne and Donna Molloy summarise some of the varied approaches we have taken to tackling this particular challenge, and our commitment to making ongoing improvements in how we […] Read more Research and Impact: Methods and approaches The role of KBOs November 26, 2019

 Blog Post Research and Impact Researching the Use of Evidence in Policy Making What does it mean to be a ‘knowledge broker’?
 What impact does knowledge brokerage have on government policymaking?
 Why might evidence use at the local level require different approaches, and how would this be implemented?
-Here at the Wales Centre for Public Policy we recognise that the relationship between evidence and policy is complex and […] Read more Research and Impact: Methods The role of KBOs November 18, 2019
+Here at the Wales Centre for Public Policy we recognise that the relationship between evidence and policy is complex and […] Read more Research and Impact: Methods and approaches The role of KBOs November 18, 2019

 Blog Post Tackling Inequalities No Fault Evictions: Striking a Good Balance Should landlords be able to evict their tenants without giving a reason?
 It is a question that is attracting increasing attention in Wales.
 At the moment, a landlord can break contract with their tenant at any time, provided they give 2 months notice.
 This is commonly referred to as a ‘no-fault eviction’ or as a […] Read more Topics: Housing and homes November 8, 2019